How To Build A Capsule Wardrobe And Banish Outfit Anxiety Forever

-It would take another decade for the idea to really enter the mainstream though.
+It would take another decade for the idea to really enter the mainstream.
 Designer Donna Karan ushered in the shift with her iconic collection Seven Easy Pieces.
-These now seminal garments were designed to be interchangeable, able to be worn together and separately to create different looks and outfits.
+These now seminal garments were designed to be interchangeable; able to be worn together and separately to create different looks and outfits.

-Over 40 years later, the Seven Easy Pieces collection is still viewed as a fashion ideal for many stylish, but practical, fashion fans.
+Over 40 years later, the Seven Easy Pieces collection is still viewed as a fashion ideal.
 It’s come to define the notion of a capsule wardrobe: prizing functionality, quality, wearability, timelessness and mindful consumption above crashing trends.

-Now, this is all great from a fashion (and time-saving) point of view.
+This is all great from a fashion (and time-saving) point of view.
 But, increasingly, capsule wardrobes have also been celebrated for the role they can play in reducing the fashion industry’s harsh environmental impact.
-That’s not to say your perfectly chosen sweater set is going to solve climate change by itself.
-But the thought and care that goes into buying it has knock-on effects for the planet.

-For starters, the whole movement is a kind of antithesis to trends.
+For starters, the whole movement is an antithesis to trends.
 You’re looking for timeless, seasonless, long-term investments – not the latest item to be replicated by every second retailer at the shops.

 Secondly, the strong focus on high-quality garments acts as a deterrence to buying cheap, poorly made clothes.
 There’s no point in adding a piece to your capsule collection that will wear quickly or is likely to be discarded.
-It’s all about finding items that can stand the test of time and will hold enough personal value to be repaired or altered, should the need arise.
-It’s worth noting that, since these items are designed to be bought once and last, you might end up paying more upfront.
+It’s all about finding items that will last and hold enough personal value to be repaired or altered, should the need arise.
+It’s worth noting that, since these items are designed to be bought once, you might end up paying more upfront.
 But remember, investing in quality will save you more money in the long term and will give you the freedom to shop with brands whose values align with yours.

 Let’s face it, you’re probably overdue for a bit of a wardrobe audit.
 Before you start adding anything to your capsule collection, work out what you’ve already got and cleanse your closet of the things you no longer wear.
 It will also help you figure out what you need to invest in.
 Our editor-in-chief recently wrote an excellent guide on how to tackle this mammoth task.